Advances in Clinical and Experimental Medicine

 All abbreviations in the abstract should be explained in the abstract and then again in the main text (the abstract and the main text are treated as separate texts).
 All abbreviations appearing in a table/figure or its caption must be explained in the legend of a given table/figure, even if they appear also in the main text or in other tables/figures – each table/figure has to be fully comprehensible when viewed outside the context of the whole paper.

 Nonstandard abbreviations should be avoided.
 Do not use abbreviations in manuscript titles (except when space considerations require otherwise) or figure legends and table titles.
 In rare cases, when the abbreviation is more familiar than the expansion, the abbreviation alone can be used (in our journal, this applies to DNA, USA and SPSS, but not to, e.g., DMSO, DMEM or PBS).
-Be careful not to introduce abbreviations which are already widely used with other meaning (e.g., SD is usually understood as ‘standard deviation’, OS as ‘overall survival’ and OD as ‘optical density’).
+Be careful not to introduce abbreviations already widely used with other meanings (e.g., SD is usually understood as ‘standard deviation’, OS as ‘overall survival’ and OD as ‘optical density’).

 All abbreviations used in the text should be explained in the article, not on a separate list.